Advanced Fuels Fund

 The UK Government has since announced its ambition of having at least 5 commercial scale SAF plants under construction in the UK by 2025.

 To support these aims, the Advanced Fuels Fund was launched on 19 July 2022 by the Department for Transport (DfT).
-The Advanced Fuels Fund has competitively allocated £135 million in grant funding to support UK advanced fuels projects until 31 March 2025.
+The second application window opened on 30 March 2023 and a new third application window opened on 07 February 2025.
+The Advanced Fuels Fund has competitively allocated £135 million in grant funding to support UK advanced fuels projects until 31 March 2025 and aims to competitively allocate an additional £63 million in grant funding to support UK advanced fuel projects until 31 March 2026.

 Aviation Fuel